Is it possible to turn negative press coverage about Blue Monday (the 'worst day of the year') and workplace absenteeism into something more positive?

-We clearly need more awareness of the impact of poor mental health in the workplace; in 2018, the CIPD found that poor mental health is the most common cause of long-term sickness absence in the UK.
-Despite this, only 49% of employees reported feeling supported by their employers with regards to mental health.
-Furthermore, many reported that they are reluctant to speak about mental health or disclose conditions.
+We need more awareness of the impact of poor mental health in the workplace; in 2021, the CIPD found that poor mental health continues to be the most common cause of long-term sickness absence in the UK, with the COVID-19 pandemic worsening mental health issues for many employees (particularly those with existing mental health conditions).

 The mental health charity Samaritans have turned Blue Monday into 'Brew Monday', using the day as a conversation starter.
 On their website, the Samaritans recommend Brew Monday as a day to "get together with your friends, family or workmates […] have a cuppa, raise vital funds for Samaritans and beat the January blues!"
 Such initiatives are a great way to open up conversations about mental health and make an active difference.

 Learn more: Turning Blue Monday into a Brew Monday at work